 That’s when she discovered StemGenex, a procedure based on using the healing benefits of a patient’s own cells.

 Boyd flew out to California in September for the three-day procedure.
-She says stem cell therapy has changed her life.
+She says stem cell therapy for her Multiple Sclerosis has changed her life.

 “I go to work, I come home, like I said I’m cooking, I’m cleaning,” Boyd said.
 “Realizing how much I’ve deprived everything because I haven’t had the energy.”

 “My husband said to me the other day, ‘I feel like I have my best friend back again,’ and hearing that was pretty cool.”